agrodet/Tatoeba-playground/README.md

 Tatoeba playground is an environment developed to help people with or without programming knowledge explore data provided by [Tatoeba](https://tatoeba.org).

 ## How it works
-The playground is fully accessible online, you don't need to install anything.
-It consists of several [Jupyter notebooks](https://jupyter.org/) (and the files they used), and thanks to the technology provided by [binder](https://mybinder.org).
-All you have to do is to click on this URL https://mybinder.org/v2/gh/agrodet/Tatoeba-playground/master, wait for binder to build your environment, and there you go!
+The playground is fully accessible online.
+You don't need to install anything.
+It consists of several [Jupyter notebooks](https://jupyter.org/) and the files they use.
+Thanks to the technology provided by [binder](https://mybinder.org), all you have to do is to click on this URL https://mybinder.org/v2/gh/agrodet/Tatoeba-playground/master, wait for binder to build your environment, and there you go!

 The environment is interactive.
 This means that you can run, modify, or add any code to suit your needs.
-You don't have any impact on other users' environment, nor your local machine.
+You don't have any impact on other user's environment, or on your local machine.

-If you're new to Tatoeba playground or new to Jupyter notebooks, open any of the notebooks, those are the `.ipynb` files, and follow the explanations.
+If you're new to Tatoeba playground or to Jupyter notebooks, open any of the notebooks (the `.ipynb` files), and follow the explanations.

 ## FAQ
 ### Can I use the playground if I don't have any programming knowledge?